 • Billing/account details.

 The information will usually be collected directly from you (e.g. when you make a booking, engage with our systems (including AI systems), make an enquiry, or attend for a scan).
-However, if on occasions it would be impracticable or unreasonable to collect this information directly from you, we may need to obtain information from other sources, including:
+However, if on occasions it would be impracticable or unreasonable to collect this information directly from you, we may need to obtain information from other sources, including::

-• Other health care providers, such as physiotherapists, chiropractors, osteopaths, podiatrists, dentists, nurses; and
+• Other health care providers, such as physiotherapists, chiropractors, osteopaths, podiatrists, dentists, nurses;

-• Hospitals, screening/day surgery units.
+• Hospitals, screening/day surgery units;

 We will usually obtain your consent before collecting information from these other sources, but in emergency situations we may need to collect personal information from your relatives or from other sources without your consent.